Paid Internships at the Native American Village

 When will I know if my application has been accepted?

-Notification about placement occurs no later than ten days after the deadline.
+Notification about placement occurs no later than two weeks after the deadline.
 If sooner notification is needed, please contact the Intern Program Coordinator at email@example.com.

 Is there financial support for this internship?